LesFerch/WinSetView/Manual.md

 WinSetView provides an option to set a specific view for **This PC** so that it's not affected by this setting.
 Unfortunately, it's not practical to provide options to set specific views for all special folders, that share the General Items GUID, as they cannot be set discreetly (i.e. it requires capturing many permutations of binary settings).

+As of version 2.97, this option is set to *unchecked* by default since the change in view for folders such as **Fonts** would catch some users by surprise.

 #### Set view for "This PC"